nkalupahana/baseline-landing/_posts/2024-01-16-what-is-journaling.md

 Beginning a journaling practice can be as simple or elaborate as you choose.
 However, it's important to remember: the most important thing is to *start*, and the second most important thing is to *continue*.
 Because of this, we recommend starting with an approach with some structure.
 Many people journal with prompts, and I also recommend journaling about what's happening to you in the moment.
 You're probably already accustomed to talking about your day, and this is just another way to do that.

 Additionally, the medium also matters.
 Especially if you're journaling about your day as it happens, you'll want a journal that you can have with you all the time.
 For most people, the easiest way to do that is with a journaling app.
 Journaling apps can also help you stay consistent through notifications, which can help keep you on schedule.
-I personally use baseline, which I'd recommend for anyone looking to start journaling.
+I personally use [baseline](https://getbaseline.app), which I'd recommend for anyone looking to start journaling.

-{% include install-buttons.html %}
+{% include cta.html %}

 ## What to write in a mental health journal